Jschlatt: Music career

 On September 28, 2022, Schlatt and Ludwig Ahgren created the YouTube channel Lud and Schlatts Musical Emporium, a collaborative project aimed at providing royalty-free recordings of famous classical compositions, as well as original, Nintendo-inspired music for use in content creation.

 On December 15, 2023, Schlatt released a cover of Frank Sinatra's "My Way" in response to several artificial intelligence-created song covers that used his voice as well as other parts of his likeness.
 The cover was later removed by Universal Music Group for alleged copyright infringement.
 On November 7, 2024, Schlatt released a cover of the Christmas song "Santa Claus Is Comin' to Town" and announced the beginning of work on his debut Christmas album, A Very 1999 Christmas.
 The album was created with the help of saxophonist Tom Scott, a former member of the Blues Brothers, to arrange the music sheets.
 The full album was recorded at The Sound Factory in Hollywood, Los Angeles, California.
 Following the worldwide blocking of the cover on YouTube, Schlatt released his second single, "Let It Snow!
 Let It Snow!
 Let It Snow!", on November 21, 2024.
 The album, which includes Schlatt's first two singles as well as six other classic Christmas songs, officially released on December 1, 2024.

+On November 28, 2025, Schlatt released a deluxe version of the album which included all eight songs, along with three new songs; a cover of "Sleigh Ride", "Mele Kalikimaka", and "Everybody's Waiting for the Man".

+On December 2, 2025, Schlatt noted in his video announcing the end of uploads to JschlattLIVE that he has plans to release a jazz standards album within the next two years and is looking for venues to perform.